-He would think that was something to be proud of, since it's never happened before, but being more trashed than Jake, a man who considered getting wasted every other night and waking up, still drunk in a stranger's house to take a piss in a corner before passing out again, as a positive use of his time, is not exactly something Edward has ever aspired to.
+He would think that is something to be proud of, since it's never happened before.
+But being more trashed than Jake—a man who considers getting wasted every other night and waking up still drunk in a stranger's house to take a piss in a corner before passing out again, as a positive use of his time—is not exactly something Edward has ever aspired to.

 Just more proof that his current loser status is not likely to change.

 "That sucks, man."
 Jake takes his own gulp of tequila, and Edward decides this is good.
 He doesn't like being drunker than Jake.

 "Yeah," he says again.
 Even though he's not sure exactly what they're talking about anymore.

 "So, did she tell you why she was suddenly fleeing the country?"

 Oh right.
 Irina.
 Irina who he dated for two months.
 Irina who was funny and sweet, if a little weird and out there, and who might have had an unhealthy obsession with the Prince of England, but who didn't have any family in Washington and had agreed to go with Edward down to Forks for Christmas.
 Irina, who was supposed to be the proof that Edward isn't wasting away his life in Loserdom.
 That even if he has no college degree, a job he hates, an apartment that comes with moldy walls, a fridge that likes to stop working every now, and a carpet so old and stained that he isn't sure what color it originally used to be, he's at least successful in one aspect of his life.

 Irina, who called Edward less than eight hours ago to break up with him, give her apologies for missing out on Christmas dinner, and explain that she was leaving the country for an uncertain amount of time.